vyomasystems-lab/riscv-ctb-challenge-gvillanovanm/challenge_level3/random_test/README.md

 ![toc_100](./images/toc_100.png "toc_100")

 ### Discussion and Coverage Status

 #### Analysis of Bug and "Fake" Bugs

-The test captured a bug in OR and ORI instruction.
-To understand the cause of the bug let's consider the scenario  presented below.
+The test captured a bug in OR and ORI instructions.
+To understand the cause of the bug, let's consider the scenario presented below.

 ![ori_bug_anal2](./images/ori_bug_anal2.png "ori_bug_anal2")

-The instruction here highlithed below.
+The highlighted instruction below.
 Analyzing the literal operation (Figure below), it's possible to understand the real cause of the bug.
 When A and B are equal to 1, the output bit expected is inverted.
-The OR instruction also has bug and the same analysis can be done to verify the cause in details.
+The OR instruction also has a bug, and the same analysis can be done to verify the cause in detail.

 ```
 ori s11, t2, 1276